aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/creating-subtotals/applying-subtotal-and-changing-direction-of-outline-summary-rows-below-detail/_index.md

 {{% alert color="primary" %}}

-This article will explain how to apply Subtotal to data and changing the direction of Outline Summary Rows below Detail.
+This article will explain how to apply Subtotal to data and change the direction of Outline Summary Rows below Detail.

 You can apply Subtotal to data using [**Worksheet.cells.subtotal()**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/subtotal/#aspose.cells.CellArea-int-aspose.cells.ConsolidationFunction-list-bool-bool-bool) method.
 It takes the following parameters.